cxbignekoc/invoke-ai-node-drawio/README.md

 drawio forms for invoke-ai nodes -  workflow cheat sheet

-import the XML to the Forms Library inside Drawio made in Desktop Version MX Linux KDE -ahs- Debian
+import the XML to the Forms Library inside Drawio

+made in Desktop Version MX Linux KDE -ahs- Debian

+--> Nodes are not collapsable with the added dots outside the Object

 7 Nodes for Drawio